btsantos/photo-studio/src/api-doc.md

      state is exactly as it was after the first request.
 The resource is still gone.
      That's idempotence.
 Sending a request twice has the same effect on resource state as sending it once.

+ 3.- POST
+     When a client sends a POST-to-append request, it sends a represenation of the resource it wants to create in the request's entity-body.
+     The POST method is neither safe nor idempotent.
+     You can use POST method to all sorts of things other than 'creat a new resource'

+     Status Code:
+     1.- 201 Created
+         It lets the client know that a new resource was created.
+The Location header lets the client know the URL to this new resource.
+     2.- 202 Accepted
+         Which means that the server intends to create a new resource based on the given representation, but hasn't actually created it yet.